4U6U57/wsl-open/README.md

 ### Installation

 Download the shell script and put it somewhere in your PATH.
 If you don't know how to do that, here are a few lines that should do the trick.
-(But if you aren't really using the command line, this might not be the utility for you! :dizzy_face:)
+(But if you aren't really used to using the command line, this might not be the utility for you! :dizzy_face:)

 ```bash
 mkdir ~/bin